Introducing Amazon’s FBA

 Fulfilment can be one of the most challenging aspects of selling online and despite the many fees Amazon FBA charges for storage, order handling, pick & pack, weight handling and commission, it can still be worth it.

-With Amazon looking to roll out a fulfillment centre in Australia, the opportunity to take advantage of the FBA platform of “low prices, vast selection and fast delivery” (with talks of 1-hour delivery times) should, at the very least, be explored.
+With Amazon looking to roll out a fulfilment centre in Australia, the opportunity to take advantage of the FBA platform of “low prices, vast selection and fast delivery” (with talks of 1-hour delivery times) should, at the very least, be explored.

 Some important questions come to mind – is FBA the right choice for you?
 Is it worth it?
 What are the challenges, benefits, and alternatives?

 In essence, your decision will be based on:

 - Who are you on Amazon – wholesaler or retailer

 - Control – how much control you want over your brand, price & day-to-day operations